 So, from Native American tribes to the Ancient Greeks; from Middle Eastern and Egyptian priests to the folk healers of Europe; from the Christians believers of the past to those of the present, we see symbols of protection being used to proffer good health and wellness, and potentially to help heal sick people.

 This is where the Indalo Man symbol comes in.

 People often ask: What symbols represent health?
 Can protection symbols be suitable to pass on wishes of good health and healing?

-This answer to this question is undoubtedly yes, and leads us to the issue of faith and belief – and the inter-relationship between spiritualism and religion: Whereas religion relates to a specific set of organised beliefs and practices (usually shared by a community or group), spirituality is more personal.
+The answer to this question is undoubtedly yes, and leads us to the issue of faith and belief – and the inter-relationship between spiritualism and religion: Whereas religion relates to a specific set of organised beliefs and practices (usually shared by a community or group), spirituality is more personal.
 However, being ‘religious’ does not prevent someone from also being ‘spiritual’ . . that is, having so-called ‘mystical’ beliefs that are often undefined.
-Spirituality and mysticism commonly go hand in hand, and many people have a combination of religious and spiritual beliefs: Countless people put their trust in a symbol of faith at times of crisis and to help give themselves a feeling of well being.
+Spirituality and mysticism commonly go hand in hand, and many people have a combination of religious and spiritual beliefs: Countless people put their trust in a symbol of faith at times of crisis and to help give themselves a feeling of wellbeing.
 Indalo Man can be viewed as just such a symbol.

 What precisely is Indalo Man, and why is it being gifted as a protection symbol and to wish good luck?